 The table covers guarantees provided by general government institutions (S.13) with exception of social security funds (S.1314).
 Furthermore, data are reported in breakdown according to subsector - guarantees provided by central government institutions (subsector S.1311) and local government institutions (subsector S.1313).
 Data for subsector S.1311 are published for budgetary organizations, 6 state funds and other central government institutions.
-State semi-budgetary organizations, public research institutions and public universities are not allowed to provide guarantees.
-Data for subsector S.1313 are compiled for local self-governing units (i.e. municipalities, regions, voluntary associations of municipalities, regional councils of cohesion regions) and public hospitals with legal form Inc. and Ltd. Local semi-budgetary organisations established by local self-governing units and voluntary associations of municipalities are not allowed to provide guarantees of municipalities are not allowed to provide guarantees form Inc. and Ltd. Local semi-budgetary organisations established by local self-governing units and voluntary associations of municipalities are not allowed to provide guarantees.
-Until 2017 data for public hospitals with legal form Inc. and Ltd. are not available.
+State semi-budgetary organizations, state public research institutions and public universities are not allowed to provide guarantees.
+Data for subsector S.1313 are compiled for local self-governing units (i.e. municipalities, regions, voluntary associations of municipalities, regional councils of cohesion regions) and public hospitals with legal form Inc., Ltd. and CIC.
+Local semi-budgetary organisations and public research institutions established by local self-governing units and voluntary associations of municipalities are not allowed to provide guarantees.
+Until 2017 data for public hospitals with legal form Inc., Ltd. and CIC are not available.
 Until 2013, data for local governments contain guarantees only for regions, capital city of Prague and cities Brno, Ostrava and Plzeň.